adithyak2k03/adithyak2k03/README.md

 ## I'm Adithya
 - I'm a Computer Science Engineering Student at SASTRA Deemed University.
 - My specialization is in Artificial Intelligence and Data Science.
-- My goal is to become a Data Scientist.
+- My ulimiate goal is to become a Data Scientist.

 ## 🛠️ Skills
 Strong knowledge in Machine learning and Deep learning Algorithms workings and implementation.